opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 70     The prosecution’s first argument, that the Magistrate should be entitled to make sufficient enquiry and the prosecution to put in new material to address those queries, has already been addressed above.

 71     The prosecution’s second argument was that the High Court and the Court of Appeal had not previously expressed disapproval or criticism of the prosecution’s “practice” of putting in new material.
-In this connection, the prosecution referred me to the cases of _Mustafa Ahunbay_ and _Rajendar Prasad._[\[note: 50\]](#Ftn_50) I have reviewed both these cases and accept that this is true.
+In this connection, the prosecution referred me to the cases of _Mustafa Ahunbay_ and _Rajendar Prasad._[^50] I have reviewed both these cases and accept that this is true.
 But this was not a persuasive argument.
 This question was never raised or argued before the High Court or the Court of Appeal in those cases.
 One might surmise that the petitioners in previous criminal revisions or criminal references concerning s 370 CPC were content not to object to the introduction of additional material.
 Moreover, it is difficult to say that a “practice” has formed based only on two decisions.
 Hence actual authority that any such “practice” existed was tenuous at best.
 There was no cogent basis to say that this “practice” had coalesced into legally binding custom.

 72     The prosecution’s third argument was that an analogy should be drawn between an s 370 report and the psychiatric report filed by an Institute of Mental Health (“IMH”) psychiatrist under the MTO regime in s 339 CPC.
 The prosecution relied on my decision in _Low Gek Hong v Public Prosecutor_ (“_Low Gek Hong_”), where I held that the court was not precluded from seeking clarifications from a psychiatric report if the report was unclear, even though s 339(9) CPC specified that the psychiatrist’s report was to be “final and conclusive”.
 Thus, although the s 370 report had been submitted to the Magistrate, the Magistrate was entitled to make enquiries, and the prosecution would equally be entitled to put in fresh material in response to those enquiries.